 • Talk to your children about bears and have a plan in place with them for a bear encounter.

 • If a bear gets into your home, make sure it has a way out.
 A bear will usually exit the same way it came in, but give the bear other exits and space by opening other doors or low windows.
-If the bear will not leave your home, call Colorado Parks and Wildlife immediately at 247-0855 – or 911 after hours, emergencies only.
+Call Colorado Parks and Wildlife immediately at 247-0855 – or 911 after hours, emergencies only.

 • Be aware that water features attract bears.

-• Bears are attracted to petroleum products.
+• Bears are attracted to petroleum-based products including gas, paint and more.
 Please secure as any other attractant.

 • Wipe down hot tub covers with ammonia on occasion.
 Bears are attracted the insulation found in hot tub covers – made with formaldehyde that gives off formic acid (also found in ant colonies, a favorite food of bears).